V4Fire/Client/src/core/component/event/README.md

 # core/component/event

-This module provides the global event emitter for all components.
-Use this emitter to provide events of external modules to components.
+This module provides a global event emitter for all components and exposes a variety of helper functions to implement and work with the component event API.
-Also, this module exposes a bunch of helper functions to implement and work with the component event API.
+Developers can use the global emitter to provide events from external modules to components, thereby enabling components to respond to events and interact with other parts of the application.

 ## Usage